Start planning your trip

 While shopping and enjoying gourmet foods are both enjoyable aspects of travel, the real pleasure of travel comes from getting a feel for the history and culture of the land.
+If you'd like to experience Japanese history firsthand, then visiting a Japanese castle is your best option!

-If you'd like to experience Japanese history firsthand, then castle tours are your best option!
 In Japan, the era of those men who battled for a living, the samurai, lasted for hundreds of years.
 Because of this, many of their homes and castles are still standing today all across the nation.
 But of course, there are also castles that were unique to that age, and even earlier, still preserved to this day as well.

 A castle that not only combines practicality as a fighting facility, but unique architectural beauty not found in castles in other countries, and a majestic style, is one of the must-see places for anyone considering a trip to Japan.

-And, as many of these castles are located in well-known sightseeing spots, these areas are ideal for those who would not only like to see a castle, but want to see more of Japanese cultural as well.
+And, as many of these castles are located in well-known sightseeing spots, these areas are ideal for those who would not only like to see a castle, but want to see more of Japanese culture as well.

 1. First, Pick Up the Official Guidebook!